isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

     * Created a SMS service to help farmers in developing countries advance their personal education and increase their agricultural productivity.
 Wrote the service with Twilio and Node.js.
 Submitted for Minnehack 2019.

 \

+* **Personal Webpage** (github.com/isaaclo123/isaaclo123.github.io)
+    * Designed and created my own personal webpage.
+Wrote the website with SASS, CSS, Webpack, and Javascript.
+Used minification and cached assets for web optimization.

+\

 * **System Configurations** (github.com/isaaclo123/nix-config) & (github.com/isaaclo123/my-playbook)